mui/material-ui/docs/src/pages/components/typography/typography.md

 ## Adding & disabling variants

-Apart from the default variants supported, you can add custom variants to use with the `Typography` component, or disable some existing ones.
+In addition to using the default typography variants, you can add custom ones, or disable any you don't need.
 Here is what you need to do:

 **Step 1.
 Update the theme's typography object**